Safety Guidelines to Follow On Campus

-Only essential business and training are occuring on the physical campus.
-Before coming to the Mt.
-SAC campus, students and employees should familiarize themselves with these guidelines.
-The college is following public health guidelines to protect the community, including increased cleaning, physical distancing and more.
-Topics include:
+Updated June 25, 2021 - Before coming to the Mt.
+SAC campus, students and employees should familiarize themselves with these general safety guidelines.
+The college is following public health guidelines to protect the community, including increased cleaning, distributed safety supplies, upgraded air circulation and filtration, and more.
+Details about safety processes and procedures can be viewed under Employee Resources and Health Alert messages.
+Topics on this page cover things our community should do on campus, and include:

 - Face Coverings Requirement